Caribbean Waterbird Census Program

 The Caribbean is home to over 185 species of waterbirds (seabirds, wading birds, marsh birds, waterfowl and shorebirds), including a number of endemic and globally threatened species and many migrants.
 It is up to us to study, monitor and conserve these beautiful birds and the habitats they need to survive.
 The Caribbean Waterbird Census (CWC) Program—a partnership of Caribbean organizations, communities, and individuals that monitor waterbirds—was set up to do just that.

-More information and promotional graphics for 2024 are available here.
-Scroll down for links to access resources and reports.
+You can find more information and promotional graphics for 2025 here in our blog post.
+Scroll down this page for links to access resources and reports.

 The places that are important to waterbirds are also important to people.
 Wetlands, including mangroves, salt ponds, sandy beaches, mud and tidal flats, provide natural flood control, protection from storms, and a sustainable food supply, thereby supporting economies and tourism.
 Keeping these places safe and healthy helps to protect birds and people.